nov30th/ha-hoho-google-media-center/README.md

 - Shuffling music / Stop playing to Google Home / Nest by toggle the music_time button.
 - Shuffling music / Stop playing by telling Google Home / Nest to turn on/off "Music Time" (google_assistant linked with HA required).
 - Stop the music playing (e.g "Hey Google, Stop") to media_player will stop shuffling music automatically.
-- Pause the music playing (e.g. "Hey Google, pause music") to media_player will shuffling the next song automatically.
-- Play the next song by simply calling service media_player.media_stop or media_player.media_pause
+- Play the next song by simply calling service media_player.media_stop.
 - Music can be played with different playlists.
 - Favorite songs can be added or delete by press the Favorite button.
-- Added favourite button that can make it likes a rich functional media player.
+- Added favorite button that can make it look likes a rich functional media player.
 - Supports ID3 of mp3 file to media player displaying.
 - Media player has a background if the media file contains an image.
+- Local media playing will stop automatically if you have voice-controlled like News or play online music.

 ## Before Setup